-The National Security Policy Directorate (NPSD) provides policy leadership on cross-cutting matters related to national security, intelligence, risk and resilience.
-Our work supports the government in protecting and advancing a secure and resilient New Zealand.
+The National Security Policy Directorate provides policy leadership on matters related to national security and intelligence, to work toward a more secure and resilient New Zealand.

-- Leads on legislative frameworks for intelligence and security, civil defence emergency management, and counter-terrorism
+- Leads on legislative frameworks for intelligence and security, and counter-terrorism

 - Provides policy coordination and stewardship on national security and resilience

-- Supports national security governance boards with policy advice
+- Supports the Security and Intelligence Board with policy advice

 - Represents New Zealand to strengthen international security policy cooperation

-The Acting Director of the National Security Policy Directorate is Paul Ash.
+The director of the National Security Policy Directorate is Dan Eaton.

-- The National Cyber Policy Office leads the development of cyber security policy advice, including advising on the investment of government resources in cyber security activities.
+- National Cyber Policy Office: leads the development of cyber security policy advice, including advising on the investment of government resources in cyber security activities.

-- provides briefing and decision support to the Chief Executive of DPMC and/or the Chairs of Watch Groups and ODESC meetings
+- providing briefings and support to the Chief Executive of DPMC and/or the Chairs of Watch Groups and ODESC meetings

-- provides policy advice and support to the Prime Minister and portfolio Ministers
+- providing policy advice and support to the Prime Minister and portfolio Ministers

-- leads cross-agency coordination of policy advice and deliverables.
+- leading cross-agency coordination of policy advice and deliverables.